esase/minikube-example/README.md

     image: kicbase/echo-server:1.0
 ```

 Using this way we cannot set a replica count for instance.
+In addition if you want delete a deployment with all associated POD then
+you can do it easily.

 4. `Kubelet` a worker node, it's like a service which manages pods and interact between container and node.